nicthib/pyanthem/README.rst

 Using pyanthem in CLI (command-line interface) mode
 ---------------------------------------------------

-pyanthem's CLI mode is useful for running batch conversions of large amounts of data once you are happy with your audiovisualization parameters, and isn't neccesary until you have used the GUI and would like to automate your conversions.
+pyanthem's CLI mode is useful for running batch conversions of large amounts of data once you are happy with your audiovisualization parameters, and isn't necessary until you have used the GUI and would like to automate your conversions.

 To run pyanthem in CLI mode, pass the argument :code:`display=False`, and assign the :code:`.run()` method to a variable: